systemd/systemd/docs/PACKAGE_METADATA_FOR_EXECUTABLE_FILES.md

 Reference implementations of [packaging tools for .deb and .rpm](https://github.com/systemd/package-notes) are available, and provide macros/helpers to include the note in binaries built by the package build system.
-They make use of the new `--package-metadata` flag that is available in the bfd, gold, mold and lld linkers (versions 2.39, 1.3.0 and 15.0 respectively).
-This linker flag takes a JSON payload as parameter.
+They make use of the new `--package-metadata` flag that is available in the `bfd`, `gold`, `mold`, and `lld` linkers
+(versions 2.39, 2.39, 1.3.0, and 15.0 respectively).
+This linker flag takes the JSON payload as parameter.

 ## Well-known keys